Mihail-Gerasimov/zarubin_site/src/cases/oazis.md

 ## Scope of Work

-A White Label functionality system for asset management was created.
-Within the scope of the asset, the user has access to managing dining facilities, accommodation facilities, notifications, announcements, etc. This system is intended for administrators who create accounts for employees of companies purchasing the CMS system.
-Using the CMS, the administrator can track the number of people scheduled to arrive, the number of people expected to go on business trips, monitor feedback form statistics, track the progress and status of requests, and more.
+<p><strong>A White Labelfunctionality</strong> system for asset management was created.
+Within the scope of the asset, the user has access to managing dining facilities, accommodation facilities, notifications, announcements, etc.</p>

+<p>This system is intended for administrators who create accounts for employees of companies purchasing the <strong>CMS system</strong>.
+Using the CMS, the administrator can track the number of people scheduled to arrive, the number of people expected to go on business trips, monitor feedback form statistics, track the progress and status of requests, and more.</p>

-The mobile application is adapted for end users.
+<p>The <strong>mobile application</strong> is adapted for end users.
 These are active employees who are going on business trips.
 Their problem was that, in the absence of an information system, it was extremely difficult for them to request changes to any applications during their business trips.
-With the mobile application, they now have the ability to:
+With the mobile application, they now have the ability to:</p>

 - request repairs,
 - order meals for the next day,